decompress

 :PROPERTIES::CUSTOM_ID: c-decompression-stream:END:Direct superclasses: fundamental-binary-input-stream

 Gray stream wrapper that can be used for complicated stream processing.
-The end of file is considered reached when the underlying compressed data ends and all associated uncompressed data has been read.
+The end of file is considered reached when the underlying compressed data ends and all associated decompressed data has been read.
+Users need not close these streams.

 format